Useful Mobile Apps in Nepal for Travelers

 These Nepali apps are best if you are staying in Nepal long-term (or at least a couple of months).

 I usually use eSewa to buy tourist bus tickets for my trips.
-It is pretty easy once you set it up – check out my guide on how to set up eSewa and buy bus tickets online.
+It is pretty easy once you set it up – check out my guide on how to set up eSewa and book bus tickets online.

 eSewa